z3z1ma/cdf/docs/cli_reference.md

 ## `cdf jupyter-lab`

-:notebook: Start a Jupyter Lab server.
+:star2: Start a Jupyter Lab server in the context of a workspace.

 **Usage**: